arushi-3/website/content/projects/epics.md

 {{< img src="files/Delivery2-mailbox.jpeg" alt="Sketch" width="60%">}}
 {{< img src="files/Delivery1-mailbox.jpeg" alt="Sketch" width="60%">}}

-I am no longer a part of Purdue EPICS, but this project, which spanned my freshman year in college, taught me more about research, collaboration, and community service.
+I am no longer a part of Purdue EPICS, but this project, which spanned my freshman year in college, taught me a lot about research, collaboration, and community service.